 Observe, Never Orchestrate

-So I built something.
-I called it Cosmodrome — a mission control for the fleet of agents that now live on my machine.
+So the missing piece has a shape.
+Call it a cockpit: a mission control for the fleet of agents that now live on your machine.

 The core idea is one sentence: show me what all my agents are doing without touching any of them.

-This constraint matters.
-I don't want a tool that sends commands to my agents, auto-approves their requests, or decides what to do on my behalf.
+That constraint matters more than any feature.
+I don't want a layer that sends commands to my agents, auto-approves their requests, or decides what to do on my behalf.
 I've thought too much about delegation gone wrong to want that.
 The agent works.
 I supervise.
-Cosmodrome is the glass between me and the factory floor.
+The cockpit is the glass between me and the factory floor, not a hand reaching onto it.

 Reading the Room